pjb304/openvpn-dns-updates/README.md

 A script to update a local DNS server (dnsmasq) when a client connects.
 Initial version from https://openvpn.net/archive/openvpn-users/2006-10/msg00119.html

-This uses a seperate file for IPv4 and IPv6 addresses because if they are in the same file dnsmasq only uses the first one
+This uses a seperate file for IPv4 and IPv6 addresses because if they are in the same file dnsmasq only uses the first one.

+Both dnsmasq and openvpn have to be running as the same user.
+I create one specially for this.

 ## Installation